Skip to content

 • The workspace was created after June 23, 2022;

-By default, this performs an exact match on the content of message, and the message must be in JSON format.
-This search method does not support log content in other formats.
+By default, an exact search is performed on the content of message, and message must be in JSON format.
+Log content in other formats does not support this search method.
 The search format is: @key:value.
-For multi-level JSON, you can use . to connect key names, for example: @key1.key2:value, as shown in the image.
+For multi-level JSON, use . to connect key names, such as @key1.key2:value, as shown in the figure:

 {